-Unlike some villages, Hortonville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hortonville are a mix of both white- and blue-collar jobs.
-Overall, Hortonville is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hortonville who work in office and administrative support (16.01%), sales jobs (8.74%), and management occupations (7.13%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hortonville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Hortonville is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hortonville who work in office and administrative support (14.34%), sales jobs (9.58%), and healthcare suport services (5.89%).

-Hortonville is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hortonville is a great place for families with children to consider.
+First of all, many other families with children live here, making Hortonville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hortonville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hortonville’s overall crime rate is lower than average for the country.

-The education level of Hortonville citizens is a little higher than the average for US cities and towns: 24.54% of adults in Hortonville have at least a bachelor's degree.
+The education level of Hortonville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.73% of adults 25 and older in Hortonville have a college degree.

-The per capita income in Hortonville in 2010 was $26,053, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $104,212 for a family of four.
-However, Hortonville contains both very wealthy and poor people as well.
+The per capita income in Hortonville in 2018 was $35,180, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $140,720 for a family of four.

 The people who call Hortonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hortonville residents report their race to be White, followed by Asian.
-Important ancestries of people in Hortonville include Irish, Polish, Dutch, and Norwegian.
+Important ancestries of people in Hortonville include German, Irish, Norwegian, Dutch, and Polish.

 The most common language spoken in Hortonville is English.
 Other important languages spoken here include Miao/Hmong and Spanish.